Providence boosts NCAA Tournament bid with 78-73 win over No. 8 Creighton in Big East quarterfinal

 “I think it was a must-win game.
 We want to keep our tournament dreams alive and we also want to get a Big East championship,” said Carter, who played all 40 minutes.

 Josh Oduro added 17 points and nine boards for the seventh-seeded Friars (21-12), who recovered over the final five-plus minutes after squandering a 13-point lead in the second half.
-They will face 10th-ranked and third-seeded Marquette or No. 6 seed Villanova in the second semifinal Friday night.
+They will face No. 10 Marquette in the second semifinal Friday night after the third-seeded Golden Eagles defeated No. 6 seed Villanova 71-65 in overtime.

 Jayden Pierre had 15 points and seven assists, hitting several clutch shots down the stretch before Carter salted away the win with a late drive and four free throws in the last 1:40.